 When it comes to divorce and children, Dr. Cassandra Friedman, Ph.D, LCPC, CADC has seen and heard her share of stories.
 Friedman has been an adolescent, adult and family therapist for 30 years, whose patients include dozens of children with divorced parents.
 That means she hears things.
 Actually, I bet she hears LOTS of things that are probably very upsetting, not having to do with the kids, but rather the parents; things divorced parents should never do or say.

-I met Friedman, who told me to call her Cass, last year while covering a story on her for a local paper.
+I met Friedman, who told me to call her Cass, several years ago while covering a story on her for a local paper.
 Friedman had just returned from Moore, Oklahoma, where she had spent a week assisting and counseling tornado victims.
 She’s an amazing person, who I just loved immediately, a first time grandma who is not only really smart, but also, both logical and really sweet.

 I asked Cass to guest post about things she hears in her office from kids, specifically what they tell her their parents say.
 I have to tell you, when I read her post, I was absolutely horrified, but not surprised.

 5 Things Divorced Parents Should never Do or Say

 by Dr. Cassandra Friedman

 The purpose of this blog to send a wake-up call to divorced parents.
 I am a former high-school teacher and professor.
 Add my private practice to the mix, and I have heard more than my share from children of divorce, telling me things parents say about their ex’s that SHOULD NOT be said!

 When parents handle divorce poorly, they don’t realize that they are compromising their children’s emotional welfare, and I ask myself, “What were they thinking?”